saattrupdan/auto-survey/README.md

 ### Get a Semantic Scholar API key

 The first thing to do is to [request an API key for Semantic Scholar](https://www.semanticscholar.org/product/api#api-key-form).
+Note that this can only be used for research purposes.
 Here are some suggested answers for the form:

 ```text
 > How do you plan to use Semantic Scholar API in your project?
 (50 words or more)*